QianleLi/EE551-Python-Programming/README.md

 # EE551-Python-Programming
-This file is my study file for EE551 Python Programming
+This file is my study directory for EE551 Python Programming